MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/api-reference-4-2.md

 # API reference

 The Microsoft Rights Management SDK 4.2 supports several operating systems.
-For more information on specific platforms, see [What's new](release-notes.md).
+For more information on specifics, see [What's new](release-notes.md).

 ### Apple
 - [iOS / OS X API reference](/rights-management/sdk/4.2/api/iOS/iOS) - API reference for the Apple iOS and OS X operating systems.